76374/smpl-canvas/README.md

 #### mouseOut: Signal<MouseData> (read-only)
 Triggers when the mouse cursor leaves the current object.
 #### height: number (read/write)
 Describes the length of the current object in y-axis.
 0 by default.
-This value can be set when the object instance is created (e.g. in the constructor) to have correct layout calculation and avoid overlapping with other objects within layout containers like VerticalLayout, Grid etc. It doesn’t stretch or shrink the object by default.
+This value can be set when the object instance is created (e.g. in the constructor) to have correct layout calculation and avoid overlapping with other objects within layout containers like `VerticalLayout`, `Grid` etc. It doesn’t stretch or shrink the object by default.
 To redraw the object according to its new height the setter can be overridden to call the update signal to force the redrawing process if the height takes place in the render method.
 In the following example the display object is a vertical line, which is updated when its width changes.
 ```
 override set height (value: number) {